nlicari1/Songs_Streamed_2024/README.md

 - Identify top-performing songs, artists, and genres.
 - Explore seasonal streaming trends.
-- Compare Spotify performance to competitors like YouTube and TikTok.
+- Compare Spotify's performance to competitors like YouTube and TikTok.
 - Evaluate the impact of playlists on track popularity.
 - Understand how viral content on TikTok translates into Spotify engagement.